MarioLisbona/CA-T1A3-terminal-app/README.md

 The delete feature needs to allow the user to search for a contact and delete it if it's a single result, or do a finer search and select from multiple contacts with a user ID.
 Once a valid ID is selected, that contact is deleted from the database.
 The same generator expression, used in the edit feature, is used to validate the User ID being entered by the user.

-- The code below will call the `confirm_edit_delete()` fucntion that will display a confirmation message with the user ID and first and last names.
+The code below will call the `confirm_edit_delete()` fucntion that will display a confirmation message with the user ID and first and last names.

-- it needs to be passed the two types of search_rsults, a list of dictionaries and a dictionary for when there are more than 1 search result or a dictionary for a single reuslt.
+The function needs to be passed the two types of search_rsults, a list of dictionaries and a dictionary for when there are more than 1 search result or a dictionary for a single reuslt.

 ```py
 if len(search_result) > 1: